daat-hamakom/data/README.md

 # Da'at Hamakom Data Models and Backend Admin

 Django-based project running the Da'at Hamakom backend data models and admin panel.
+Usage of the project code and resources in this repository is under the conditions specified in LICENSE.txt as provided by Yissum, on behalf of the Hebrew University of Jerusalem.

 ## Dev